fffaraz/awesome-cpp/README.md

 * [Asio](https://github.com/chriskohlhoff/asio/) - A cross-platform C++ library for network and low-level I/O programming that provides developers with a consistent asynchronous model using a modern C++ approach.
 [Boost] [website](http://think-async.com/)
 * [Boost.Asio](http://think-async.com/) - A cross-platform C++ library for network and low-level I/O programming.
 [Boost]
+* [Asyncio](https://github.com/netcan/asyncio) - A C++20 coroutine library to write concurrent code using the await syntax, and imitate python asyncio library.
+[MIT]
 * [C++ Actor Framework](https://github.com/actor-framework/actor-framework) - An Open Source Implementation of the Actor Model in C++.
 [BSD-3-Clause] [website](http://actor-framework.org/)
 * [Ichor](https://github.com/volt-software/ichor) - An event queue which focuses on thread safety and provides dependency injection.
 [MIT]
 * [libev](http://libev.schmorp.de/) - A full-featured and high-performance event loop that is loosely modelled after libevent, but without its limitations and bugs.
 [BSD and GPL]